Cryptic Cabinet

 - **ConnectionManager**, which handles the Photon Fusion connection workflows for single and multiplayer sessions.
 The PhotonConnector logic showcases how a shared multiplayer session is handled via Photon Fusion, how the creation of shared rooms and lobbies work, and how the connection states can be handled accordingly.

 - **PassthroughManager**, which is responsible for the Color LUT effects applied to the passthrough of the supported Quest headsets.
-During the gameplay, this feature is showcased when interacting with the UV machine puzzle and the light beam hitting the glass globe in the Orrery puzzle.
+During gameplay, this feature is showcased when interacting with the UV machine puzzle and the light beam hitting the glass globe in the Orrery puzzle.
 Additional functions are implemented inside the **PassthroughConfigurator** and **PassthroughChanger** as an example of customized effects using Meta's Color LUT APIs from the SDK.

-- **SceneManagement**, which holds the logic to use the Scene Understanding API from the SDK to configure the virtual objects placements around the real room of the player, allowing their tweaking when desired.
+- **SceneManagement**, which holds the logic to use the Scene Understanding API from the SDK to configure the virtual objects' placements around the real room of the player, allowing their tweaking when desired.

-- **GameManager**, which controls the game phases flow of the gameplay.
+- **GameManager**, which controls the game phases' flow of the gameplay.

 - **Player**, which holds the logic for all the interactions a player can perform across the whole experience.
 This showcases how the Meta Interaction SDK can be used to simplify usability for XR scenarios.

-# Gameplay Phases
+### Gameplay Phases

 The [**GameManager**](./Assets/CrypticCabinet/Scripts/GameManagement/GameManager.cs) script controls the game phases of the gameplay.
 Each game phase is responsible for a specific task of the game: